eosdac/eosdac-contracts/daccustodian/README.md

 ##### Parameters:

-    cust  - The account id for the candidate nominating.
+    cust  	- The account id for the candidate nominating. dac_id	- The ID for the DAC

 ##### Post Condition: